Get your resume ship-shape by avoiding these ten major mistakes:

 1: Having a resume that does not match the person.

-People are brought in for interviews based on their resumes, if the person during the interview does not match the resume then the company feels they have been misled.
+Solution: People are brought in for interviews based on their resumes, if the person during the interview does not match the resume then the company feels they have been misled.
+If you feel like you're not accurately representing yourself, you should consider having a professionally created resume.